bobjac/partnership-agent/docs/EVALUATION_SYSTEM.md

 ## Overview

 The Partnership Agent includes a comprehensive AI response evaluation system built on Microsoft's Extensions.AI.Evaluation framework.
 This system automatically assesses the quality of AI-generated responses using multiple metrics and can optionally compare responses against ground truth data.
+Since this is a RAG (Retrieval-Augmented Generation) system, it also includes retrieval quality evaluation to assess how well the document retrieval process supports accurate responses.

 ## Architecture